cis-ds/course-site/content/notes/row-oriented-workflows.markdown

 ## The `df$var <- ...` syntax

 How to create or modify a variable is a fairly low stakes matter, i.e. really a matter of taste.
-This is not a hill I plan to die on.
-But here's my two cents.
+That said, I think there are arguments in favor of a tidy approach to modifying or creating columns inside of data frames.

 Of course, `df$var <- ...` absolutely works for creating new variables or modifying existing ones.
 But there are downsides: